 I had bilateral mastectomies seven years ago with no reconstruction.
-I often misplace my breasts.
+I often misplace my breast forms.
 That’s an inconvenience we’ve both learned to live with.

 Sometimes, I have to admit, when I come home from seeing a movie with a high close-up-to-cleavage ratio, I wonder what it would be like to have reconstruction… and cleavage.
 But most of the time I’m happy to be whatever size I want to be that day.